-On St. Thomas, CSS is located on the second floor of the Sports and Fitness Center (SFC 204) as well as in Room 118 in the Classroom Administration Building and is open weekdays.
+On St. Thomas, CSS is located on the second floor of the Sports and Fitness Center (SFC 204) as well as in Rooms 101 & 118 in the Classroom Administration Building and is open weekdays.
+Opportunities for receiving learning assistance are available at extended hours and on weekends.
 The Center is WiFi capable.
-Tutorial services are offered in many subject areas, and tutors' schedules are posted for students who want to make appointments.
+Learning Assistants help students in many subject areas, and their schedules are posted for students who want to make appointments.
 Walk-ins are also seen.
-Students can check current operating hours at the center or call 693-1583 for an appointment.
+Students can check current operating hours at the Learning Center in CAB 101 or call 693-1196 or 693-1583 for an appointment.

-On St. Croix, CSS is located in the Evans Center Suite 715 and Suite 509B, and is open weekdays.
+On St. Croix, CSS is located in the Evans Center Suite 715 and is open weekdays.
 Lab monitors are available to assist students.
 The Albert A. Sheen campus has a separate Writing Center and Math and Science Enrichment Center, both located in the modular building on the left side of the road leading to the Great House.
+Learning Assistants help students in many subject areas, and their schedules are posted for students who want to make appointments.
+Walk-ins are also seen.
+Students can check current operating hours at the Learning

+Center.
 Call 778-1620, ext.
 4218, to reach the Writing Center; and 692-4224 for the Math and Science Enrichment Center.
-Call CSS on St. Croix at 692-4154 or 692-4140.
-Check Center for hours.
+Call CSS main office to check Center hours at 692-4140.